dcoker/biscuit/README.md

+> :warning: **Biscuit is no longer maintained.** Do not use Biscuit on new projects.

 # Biscuit

 [![Build Status](https://travis-ci.org/dcoker/biscuit.svg)](https://travis-ci.org/dcoker/biscuit)

 Biscuit is a simple key-value store for your infrastructure secrets.

 ## Is Biscuit right for me?